Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Observational data set's Analyses and Results

 The luminosity distance, represented by the equation

 describes the distance between a supernova and an observer as a function of redshift $z$ and cosmological parameters $\Phi$, with the speed of light $c$ appearing as a constant.
 Although the parameters $M$ and $H_0$ are only degenerate in the analysis of Type Ia supernovae (SNeIa), limitations arise when considering the recently published SH0ES results, which relax both constraints.
+In our analysis, we take $M=-19.253$ which has been determined from SH0ES Cepheid host distances having great constraining power on $H_0$.
 In light of this, the distance residual is expressed as

 where $\mu_i^{Cep}$ refers to the Cepheid host-galaxy distance released by SH0ES.
 When calculating the covariance matrix for the Cepheid host-galaxy, it can be combined with the covariance matrix for SNeIa, as described by Equation (\ref{eq:13}).
 This combined covariance matrix, denoted by $C^{SN}_{stat+syst}+C^{cep}_{stat+syst}$, includes both statistical and systematic uncertainties from the P22 dataset and is used to constrain cosmological models in the analysis, as given by